matteofiorini92/LittleFlowers-Spa/README.md

 ## Technologies Used

 - [Balsamiq](https://balsamiq.com/) for the wireframes of this readme.md file
-- [Bootstrap](https://getbootstrap.com/) to use the grid system, pre-formatted buttons in home-page, collapsible navabr
+- [Bootstrap](https://getbootstrap.com/) to use the grid system, pre-formatted buttons in home-page, collapsible navbar
 - [Animate.css](https://animate.style/) for transitions of banner heading of each page
 - [FontAwesome](https://fontawesome.com/) for icons
 - [Google Fonts](https://fonts.google.com/) for fonts